Abdelrhman-Ellithy/ellithium.github.io/docs/ai/self-healing.md

 # baseline to be accepted.
 Set 0.0 to skip this cross-validation entirely.
 # Default: 0.40
 ai.healing.tier3BaselineMatchFloor=0.40

+# Maximum number of locators stored per page in the baseline store.
+# Set 0 for unlimited.
+# Default: 0
+ai.healing.baselineMaxLocators=0
 ```

 ### Vision (Screenshot-Assisted Healing)